aneesa-i-saleh/react-webpack-starter/README.md

 ## Usage

-Run `npm run dev` to run webpack-dev-server.
+Run `npm run dev` in the terminal to run webpack-dev-server.
 When you save, your work is updated automatically.